-Product seeding/influencer gifting is a pretty simple concept.
-Brands send out free products to a carefully selected group of influencers.
-In return, influencers post about the item, sharing photos and their opinions on the gift with their followers.
+Product seeding and influencer gifting are when brands send free products to a carefully selected group of influencers.
+In return, influencers post about the item and share photos and opinions of the product with their followers.

 The idea behind product seeding is that getting your product into the hands of an influencer who is likely to use and enjoy your product will result in genuine, relatable content that the influencer’s community will find engaging and memorable.